Skip to main content

 If 3 consecutive permanent tool errors occur (not transient errors like rate limits), the agent aborts and reports the failure.

-On the last iteration, if the agent has not called done, the workflow forces completion and builds a summary from the most recent iterations.
+On the last iteration, if the agent has not called done or idle, the workflow forces completion and builds a summary from the most recent iterations.

 Transient errors (rate limits, timeouts, 503s) trigger automatic retry with escalating backoff (5s increments, max 30s) and do not count toward the abort threshold.